-Schools that have opened in recent years and are yet to have pupils sit GCSEs are flagged as NEW, and are not scored on any of the indicators.
+Schools that were newly opened from September 2015 onwards are flagged as NEW, and are not scored on any of the indicators.

-How Batley Grammar School scores in terms of stars for each indicator.
+How St John Fisher Catholic High School scores in terms of stars for each indicator.

 What Ofsted says about this school

-Ofsted has given Batley Grammar School an overall rating of Good.
+Ofsted has given St John Fisher Catholic High School an overall rating of Good.

 If the table is blank, it means there are no recent inspections for this school.
 The inspection details are correct as of March 2016.

 As of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.

 How does St John Fisher Catholic High School perform on each of the areas inspected by Ofsted?
 As of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.